replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 ### Updating Image References

-Select the "Slackernews Chart" tab to edit the chart source files.
+Select the "Slackernews Chart" tab in Instruqt to edit the chart source files.
 Select the file `values.yaml` and search for the image values.

 ![Image Value Settings in Helm Chart](../assets/image-values.png)